open-pioneer/trails-starter/docs/RepositoryGuide.md

 The source code for report generation is located in `support/create-license-report.ts`.
 Configuration happens via `support/license-config.yaml`.

+By default, devDependencies are not included in the report.
+If you need them to be included, you can change the source code in `support/create-license-report.ts`: Remove the "-P" from the following command in the source code: `pnpm licenses list --json --long -P`.

 ### `pnpm run generate-sbom`

 Generate a [CycloneDX](https://github.com/CycloneDX) SBOM (Software Bill of Materials) for the project.